Angular-Stats/angular-stats.github.io/index.md

 This is a part time project of mine.
 Since I work as a front-end freelancer, I often get questions about the various uses of Angular, so I started this research.
 If you want to get in touch with me, feel free to visit my [main page](https://patalas.github.io).

 ### Angular Core Version
-Only half of the projects are on major version 11 or 10.
-Suprisingly over 10% of the projects are on Version 6 or older.
+On of the most interesting question was on which major version most of the projects are.
+Even though it breaks our story telling, we would like to start with it.
+Suprisingly only half of the projects are on major version 11 or 10.
+We had suspect a much higher percentage.
+What was shocking to us was the 11% with Version 6 or lower.
+Version 6 was realeased in May 2018, Version 5 and 4 November respectively March 2017.
 <canvas id="core"></canvas>
 <script>
 d3.csv('/assets/stats/versions.csv')